rolling-scopes-school/tasks/stage2/modules/technical-screening/README.md

 ## What Students Should Do if They Fail the Interview 😟

-Students can continue to study independently or enroll in the next batch.
-Lectures, assignments, and chats are publicly accessible.
-Assignments will not be checked by a mentor.
-Grades for tests and cross-checks will be given.
+Students can continue studying independently or enroll in the next batch.
+All the lectures, assignments, and chats are publicly accessible.
+The assignments will not be checked by a mentor.
+The grades for the tests and cross-checks will be given.
 Mentors may recruit students during the course if possible.

 ## What to Do if a Student is Dissatisfied with the Mentor Interview 😕